 These options are:

-- Pay for the next semester or session on your own and have the SAP status reevaluated after completion of the semester, or
+- Pay for the next semester or session on your own and have the FASAP status reevaluated after completion of the semester, or

-- Submit an Appeal of SAP requirements, as outline in the SAP notification letter.
+- Submit an Appeal of FASAP requirements, as outlined in the FASAP appeal section below.

 Any student who has exceeded the Maximum Time Frame requirements for the appropriate degree program will be placed on a Maximum Time Suspension.
 Students in this group will be required to appeal and provide the Office of Financial Aid with an academic plan that has been approved by their Faculty Advisor.
 The academic plan must be followed as prescribed and will be reviewed at the end of each semester until graduation from VWU.
 Students will not be permitted to receive institutional grants or scholarship unless approved through the Office of Financial Aid.
 In most cases, aid will be limited to federal financial aid only.